What does this AWS Solution do?

 4. AWS Step Functions (Serverless Transit Network Orchestrator state machine) and Lambda process network requests from the spoke accounts and event details are stored in Amazon DynamoDB.
 You can approve requests automatically or manually.

 5. If you choose to approve requests automatically, the VPC attaches to AWS Transit Gateway.
-If you choose to approve request manually, Amazon Simple Notification Service (Amazon SNS) sends an email to request approval.
+If you choose to approve requests manually, Amazon Simple Notification Service (Amazon SNS) sends an email to request approval.
 After the request is approved, the Serverless Transit Network Orchestrator state machine applies the network change.

 6. If the request is rejected, DynamoDB and the spoke resources tag are updated with the rejected status.
 When a request is approved, the solution updates the route table associated with the subnet in the spoke account with a default route with AWS Transit Gateway as the target, which provides bi-directional connectivity.
 The solution workflow updates the subnet’s route table with the default route as defined in the hub template.

 7. The transit gateway provisioned by the solution also gets registered with global network manager.
 Refer to AWS Transit Gateway Network Manager for more information.